 If you're looking to craft a compelling story, "yes" or "no" answers won't provide the details you need.
 Focus on questions that invite elaboration, such as, "Can you describe ...?" or, "Tell me about ..."

-In terms of the interview structure, we recommend categorizing the questions and flow into six specific sections that will mirror a successful case study format.
+In terms of the interview structure, we recommend categorizing the questions and flowing them into six specific sections that will mirror a successful case study format.
 Combined, they'll allow you to gather enough information to put together a rich, comprehensive study.

 The goal of this section is to generate a better understanding of the company's current challenges and goals, and how they fit into the landscape of their industry.
 Sample questions might include: